shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/README.md

     * The table should be pre filtered to have gene sets with a hazard ratio > 1 and a P.value < 0.05.
     * Please note that large input files will take longer for the app to process
   * Example Input files are provided [here](https://github.com/shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/tree/main/Example_File_Inputs), these are files that were ouput from the example run of the [DRPPM-PATH-SURVIOER-Pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline) with the 50 MSigDB Hallmark Gene sets, with and without the use of the "Responder" covariate.

+ * **Gene Annotation File (Optional):**
+  * A tab delimited file with gene symbols as the first column followed by annotation columns
+  * It is recommended to use the output from the raw gene expression run of the [DRPPM-PATH-SURVEIOR pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline)
+    * Though any file where the first column is gene symbols will do
+    * An example file from a raw gene expression run of the DRPPM-PATH-SURVEIOR pipeline](https://github.com/shawlab-moffitt/DRPPM-PATH-SURVEIOR-Pipeline) with the PAN ICI iAtlas Skin Cancer data to use for input can be found here: [Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt](https://github.com/shawlab-moffitt/DRPPM-Jaccard-Pathway-Connectivity/blob/main/Example_File_Inputs/Pan_ICI_iAtlas_Skin_OS_Genes_coxh_ranked_ForAnnotationInput.txt)
+  * There is a table that can be used for annotation of genes by the user in the "Gene Clusters and Annotation" tab
+  * This starts as a three column tables of gene set names and clusters repeating for each gene within the gene set
+    * The annotation file uploaded will merge the two tables by gene symbol

 # App Set-Up